4 Days in New York City: Detailed Itinerary + Map

 Where should I stay when visiting New York City?

 I recommend staying in Midtown Manhattan if you can.
-You’ll find it’s easy to get from there to anyplace you’d like to see on your itinerary.
+You’ll find it’s easy to get from there to any place you’d like to see on your itinerary.

 I’ve stayed in Long Island City (Queens) and in New Jersey, which did save money on accommodations, but cost time getting to and from Manhattan each day.